sukhcs/AmpyFin/README.md

   - Updates algorithm scores based on trade performance.
   - Refreshes rankings every 30 seconds.

+### `ranking_setup.py`
+- **Objective**: Initializes and populates MongoDB collections with strategy ranks and their corresponding coefficients.
+- **Features**:
+  - **MongoDB Connection**: Connects to MongoDB using the provided connection string.
+  - **Initialize Rankings**:
+    - Sets up initial documents for each trading strategy in the `algorithm_holdings` collection.
+    - Initializes the `points_tally` collection for tracking points for each strategy.
+  - **Insert Rank to Coefficient Mappings**:
+    - Clears existing entries in the `rank_to_coefficient` collection.
+    - Calculates and inserts coefficient values for ranks from 1 up to a specified maximum rank.
+  - **Execution Flow**:
+    - Runs `initialize_rank` to set up necessary collections and documents.
+    - Executes `insert_rank_to_coefficient` to populate rank-coefficient mappings.
+    - Prints confirmation messages upon successful completion of each operation.

 ### `trading_strategies.py`
 - **Objective**: Defines various trading strategies.
 - **Features**: